dividedmind/statistics-done-wrong/regression.rst

 studies), the earliest published results are often wildly contradictory, because small trials and a demand for statistical significance cause only the most extreme results to be published.\ :cite:p:`Ioannidis:2005bj`

+When you see a study claiming to have detected a large effect -- much larger than you would have guessed based on prior knowledge -- with a relatively small sample, your first reaction should not be "Wow, they've found something big!" but "Wow, this study is underpowered!"\ :cite:p:`Gelman:2009um` Consider an example.
+Starting in 2005, :index:`Satoshi Kanazawa` published a series of papers on the theme of gender ratios, culminating with "Beautiful Parents Have More Daughters," followed by a book discussing this and other "politically incorrect truths" Kanazawa discovered through statistically analyzing data on the number of children born to couples.
+The studies were popular in the press at the time, particularly due to the large effect size claimed: the most beautiful parents have daughters 52% of the time, but the least attractive parents have daughters only 44% of the time.

+For sociologists and biologists, a small effect -- perhaps one or two percentage points -- would be plausible.
+The Trivers-Willard Hypothesis suggests that if a parent has a trait which benefits offspring of one gender more than the other, then they will have more children of that gender; perhaps girls benefit more from beauty than boys, and hence beautiful parents produce more girls. [#girls]_ Kanazawa's data would seem to support this hypothesis, though much more strongly than expected.

+Unfortunately, Kanazawa committed several errors in his analysis: one analysis achieved statistical significance through multiple comparisons.
+A corrected analysis suggests a much smaller effect which is no longer statistically significant.
+However, we can imagine running this study hundreds of times with new datasets.
+Even if the true effect is small, we will never claim significance unless our dataset is lucky.
+For example, if the true effect is only a 0.3% difference, the only statistically significant results will overestimate this by at least a factor of ten.
+40% of these results will produce a wild overestimate in favor of boys instead of girls.

+So even if Kanazawa had not made multiple comparisons, he still would have occasionally gotten lucky with a paper like "Engineers Have More Sons, Nurses Have More Daughters" and given a wild overestimate of the true, tiny effect.
+Studies of the size he conducted are simply *incapable* of detecting effects of the size you'd expect in advance, and a prior power analysis would have told him this.
+Any results should be viewed with extreme skepticism.

 .. index:: stopping rules; in truth inflation